Best horror movies and TV shows on Netflix and Amazon Prime Video

-You can’t escape Stephen King on any horror list, so we’ve included three options.
-Misery returns to King’s classic theme of writer’s block – only this time in the most dangerous circumstances imaginable.
-Disabled after a car crash, author Paul Sheldon (James Caan) wakes up in the secluded house of Annie Wilkes (Kathy Bates), his number one fan.
+Misery returns to Stephen King’s classic theme of writer’s block – only this time in the most dangerous circumstances imaginable.
+Disabled after a car crash, author Paul Sheldon (James Caan) wakes up in the secluded house of Annie Wilkes (Kathy Bates), his number-one fan.
 After reading his latest Misery novel, she is distraught and threatens him to write a new ending… or else.

 Returning to the walking dead, George A Romero’s classic zombie movie was the one of the first to jumpstart the genre (expanding into a trilogy with Dawn of the Dead and Day of the Dead).
 After visiting the graveyard with her brother, Barbra (Judith O’Dea) is assaulted by a walking corpse and must escape to safety.